azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 The goal of this challenge is to create a machine learning model based on regression that will predict the price of a car based on its technical properties.

-## Challenge 7 - Azure Machine Learning Designer
+## Challenge 7 - Deploy using Azure Machine Learning Designer

 :zap: Let's go to **[challenge 7](challenges/challenge_07.md)**!